What is Ramadan?

 It is here they meet and greet family and friends and wish them well on the completion of Ramadan and on the occasion of Eid al Fitr.

-Here's some other more localised greetings for Eid:
+Here's some other more localised ways to wish Muslims a Happy Eid:

 - Selamat Hari Raya Aidil Fitri (Malay, Bahasa Indonesia)